 - Line 1 (marked with the %% 1 comment), assigns a heap binary to the Bin0 variable. - Line 2 is an append operation.
 As Bin0 has not been involved in an append operation, a new refc binary is created and the contents of Bin0 is copied into it.
 The ProcBin part of the refc binary has its size set to the size of the data stored in the binary, while the binary object has extra space allocated.
 The size of the binary object is either twice the size of Bin1 or 256, whichever is larger.
-In this case it is 256. - Line 3 is more interesting.
+In this case it is 256.

+- Line 3 is more interesting.
 Bin1 has been used in an append operation, and it has 252 bytes of unused storage at the end, so the 3 new bytes are stored there. - Line 4.
 The same applies here.
 There are 249 bytes left, so there is no problem storing another 3 bytes. - Line 5.
-Here something interesting happens.
+Here, something interesting happens.
 Notice that the result is not appended to the previous result in Bin3, but to Bin1.
 It is expected that Bin4 will be assigned the value <<0,1,2,3,17>>.
-It is also expected that

-Bin3 will retain its value (<<0,1,2,3,4,5,6,7,8,9>>).
+It is also expected that Bin3 will retain its value (<<0,1,2,3,4,5,6,7,8,9>>).
 Clearly, the runtime system cannot write byte 17 into the binary, because that would change the value of Bin3 to <<0,1,2,3,4,17,6,7,8,9>>.

-To ensure that the value of Bin3 is retained, the runtime system copies the contents of Bin1 to a new refc binary before storing the 17 byte.

-Here is not explained how the runtime system can know that it is not allowed to write into Bin1; it is left as an exercise to the curious reader to figure out how it is done by reading the emulator sources, primarily erl\bits.c.
+The runtime system sees that Binl is the result from a previous append operation (not from the latest append operation), so it copies the contents of Binl to a new binary, reserve extra storage, and so on.
+(Here is not explained how the runtime system can know that it is not allowed to write into Binl; it is left as an exercise to the curious reader to figure out how it is done by reading the emulator sources, primarily erl\bits.c.)